runfinch/finch/README.md

 # some performance regressions, as noted in this issue:
 # https://github.com/lima-vm/lima/issues/1269
 rosetta: false

+# dockercompat: a configuration parameter to activate finch functionality to accept Docker-like commands and arguments.
+# For running DevContainers on Finch, this functionality will convert Docker-like arguments into compatible nerdctl commands and arguments.
+dockercompat: true
 ```

 #### Windows

 A configuration file at `$env:LOCALAPPDATA\.finch\finch.yaml` will be generated on first run.
 Currently, this config file does not have options for system resource [limits due to limitations in WSL](https://github.com/microsoft/WSL/issues/8570).

-For a full list of configuration options, check [the struct here](pkg/config/config.go#L30).
+For a full list of configuration options, check the finch struct for [windows](pkg/config/config_windows.go#L18).

 An example `finch.yaml` looks like this: